Sc4ramouche/sliding-puzzle/README.md

 ## Possible improvements

+- [picsum](https://picsum.photos/) sometimes fails to deliver the image, thus forcing user to reload the page.
 - image being re-fetched while dynamically resizing the window on small screens.
-This is unlikely to happen to users, but still might cause frustration (anger, even!) if user needs to resize browser window mid-game.
+This is unlikely to happen to users, but still might cause frustration if user needs to resize browser window mid-game.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- this app could be far more impressive with animations.
+Consider adding [react-spring](https://www.react-spring.io/) to the mix.

 ## Available Scripts